-The are pension transfer benefits to using an Recognised Overseas Pension Scheme rather than a UK pension scheme.
+The are expat pension transfer benefits to using an Recognized Overseas Pension Scheme rather than a UK pension scheme.
 With a UK pension scheme typically 25% can be taken as a tax free lump.
-With a ROPS you can be eligible to 30% as a tax free lump sum.
-The pension transfers benefits using a Recognised Overseas Pesnion Scheme can be vastly benificial to assisting your pension by tax benefit reduction and also pension planning for the future.
-Some of the Benefits of Pension Transfers Using an Overseas Recognised Pension Scheme means you can access a larger lump sum than that which would be available drawing down your pension in the UK.
+With a Qualified Recognized Overseas Pension Scheme (QROPS) you can be eligible to 30% as a tax free lump sum.
+The pension transfers benefits using a Recognized Overseas Pension Scheme can be vastly beneficial to assisting your pension by tax benefit reduction and also pension planning for the future.
+Some of the Benefits of Pension Transfers Using an Overseas Recognized Pension Scheme means you can access a larger lump sum than that which would be available drawing down your pension in the UK.

-One of the pension transfer benefits of using an Overseas Recognised Pension Scheme is that if the Lifetime Allowance is exceeded the excess is taxed at 55% if taken as a lump sum or 25% if taken as income.
+One of the pension transfer benefits of using an Overseas Recognized Pension Scheme is that if the Lifetime Allowance is exceeded the excess is taxed at 55% if taken as a lump sum or 25% if taken as income.
 There is still income tax to also be applied.
-So for a pension pot of £2,000,000 in 2016/17 for exceeding the LTA the pension holder will pay £550,000 to the HMRC for working hard and saving more for their pension.
-Transferring to a Recognised Overseas Pension Scheme avoids this penalty
+So for a pension pot of £2,000,000 in 2016/17 for exceeding the Lifetime Allowance the pension holder will pay £550,000 to H.M.R.C for working hard and saving more for their pension.
+Transferring to a Recognized Overseas Pension Scheme avoids this penalty

 A good rule of thumb is to have income in retirement paid out in the country currency where you plan to retire.
 The constant changes in currency rates would leave the pension pot open to currency exposure and constantly changing rates meaning you could receive sufficiently less over time with each rate change.

 WORLDWIDE INVESTMENT FUNDS AND STRATEGIES AND ONGOING ADVICE